dealingwith/daniel-industries/_writings/east-district.md

 “I don’t know what they want with me.
 I was just walking back from Hilltop Park to the East District.”

-“Why would you come through the Warehouses?”
+“Why would you come through the warehouses?”

 “I was going to check out the docks.”